wazuh/wazuh-documentation/source/installing-splunk/splunk-cluster.rst

   [tcpout]
   defaultGroup = cluster1_tcp

-Once outputs.conf has been created, we copy the app in the deployer in the directory:
+Once outputs.conf has been created, we copy the app in the deployer in the following directory:

 .. code-block:: console